MGunlogson/CuckooFilter4J/README.md

-#A unit tested Cuckoo filter Library in Java, built using Guava.#
+#A unit tested Cuckoo Filter Library for Java, built using Guava.#

 Code will be on maven etc... soon.
 Todo before using in production: